WHO WE ARE

 Elizabeth Anne Watkins is an artist and researcher working to expand visual projections of temporal being.
 Her practice engages a wide range of disciplines, finding points of convergence between historiography, neuropsychiatry, quantum mechanics, architecture, drawing, and time-based media.
 She is currently working towards a Master of Science in Art, Culture and Technology at the MIT School of Architecture and Planning.
 She’s been the recipient of numerous awards, including a University of California at Irvine Research Fellowship and an MIT Department of Architecture Graduate Fellowship.
 For more information, please visit elizabethannewatkins.com.

 Matthew White is a designer and educator.
 He holds a M.Ed in Instructional Design from the University of Massachusetts Boston, and a BFA from the Lesley University College of Art + Design.
 Matt is partner and creative director at Zocalo, a Boston based interactive design firm.
 He is teaching design and mobile development at the Lesley University College of Art + Design and Northeastern University.

 Ned Whitman is an undergraduate at Harvard College, concentrating in Human Evolutionary Biology and Social Anthropology with a Secondary Field in Visual and Environmental Studies.
 He is interested in the evolution of the human brain, the neurophysiology of visual perception, art as experience in everyday life, and global interconnectivity.

-Julia Yezbick is a filmmaker, artist and cultural anthropologist with an interest in media practice, space, the senses, and processes of making.
-Her works have been screened at international film festivals including the Mostra Internacional do Filme Etnográfico, Rio de Janeiro, the Nordic Anthropological Film Association, Stockholm, and the Montreal Ethnographic Film Festival, and the Berlin International Film Festival–Forum Expanded.
+Julia Yezbick is a filmmaker, artist, and doctoral candidate in Media Anthropology and Critical Media Practice at Harvard University.
+Her works have been screened at international film festivals including the Mostra Internacional do Filme Etnográfico, Rio de Janeiro, the Nordic Anthropological Film Association, Stockholm, the Montreal Ethnographic Film Festival, and the Berlin International Film Festival–Forum Expanded.
 She is a member of The Sensory Ethnography Lab, a Harvard Film Study Center Fellow, the founding Editor of Sensate, and co-founded/directs Mothlight Microcinema in Detroit, where she lives and is currently conducting her dissertation research.
 See more at www.juliayezbick.com.